-The Capital Projects Fund is used to account for the development of capital facilities and improvements other than those accounted for in the Enterprise Funds and Special Revenue Funds.
-For fiscal year 2021-2022, fund balance is expected to decrease by \$3,830,000.
-This decrease is primarily due to spending bond funds on ice arena and park improvements.
-Planned expenditures for fiscal year 2020-2021 total \$2,745,000.
+The Capital Projects Funds are used to account for the development of capital facilities and improvements other than those accounted for in the Enterprise Funds and Special Revenue Funds.
+For fiscal year 2021-2022, fund balance is expected to decrease by \$730,000.
+This decrease is primarily due to spending bond funds on park improvements.
 A description of the major projects is as follows: